rahulshankariyer/World_Happiness/README.md

 ## Project Objective

-Exploratory Data Analysis on the World Happiness Data of 146 countries, to explore the correlation between Per Capita GDP, Freedom to Make Life Choices, Perceptions of Corruption, Life Expectancy, Social Support, Generosity.
+Exploratory Data Analysis on the World Happiness Data of 146 countries, to explore the correlation between Happiness and factors influencing happiness such as Per Capita GDP, Freedom to Make Life Choices, Perceptions of Corruption, Life Expectancy, Social Support, and Generosity.

 ## Data Used